-It improves productivity
+Identity Management improves productivity

-IAM automates the entry of new personnel and facilitates access to all components of the system with which the company operates.
+Identity Management (IAM) automates the entry of new personnel and facilitates access to all components of the system with which the company operates.
 This allows reducing times in the delivery of access so that they begin to produce immediately.

 For this reason, business agility is also increased by using the advantages that technology makes available to meet the demands of today’s world.
 Its application translates into greater business success!